patchbae/jekyll-now/_posts/Intro to Fabrication/17-11-08-Repeatability.md

 ![Materials]({{ site.url }}/images/PT1.png)

-I found the average length of a full paper towel roll to be 11", so I decided to make the pieces 14" long.
+I found the average length of a paper towel roll to be 11", so I decided to make the pieces 14" long.
 In retrospect, I should've made the cuts at 16" to accomodate standard stud spacing, but since the load is so light it could easily be supported by a single stud if attached at the center.
 I made a single cut and then marked the remaining pieces using the first piece as a guide.
 I should have used a stop block for this, but I only remembered about them a bit later in the process.

 ![Cutting]({{ site.url }}/images/PT2.png) | ![Pieces]({{ site.url }}/images/PT3.png)